wordofwarning/wordofwarning.org/current/2018-springsummer/13JunWTF/index.md

 #### In Brief
 How a nation raised their voices in protest.
 And how collective power can move a mountain — even if only a little.
+<iframe width="560" height="315" src="http://www.youtube.com/embed/Ceqe5tP9-5Q?rel=0" frameborder="0" allowfullscreen></iframe>

 #### Venue + Booking Details
-Date: Wednesday 28 February 2018, 8pm
+Date: Wednesday 13 June 2018, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-<a href="http://www.thelowry.com/performances/5887ADC8-FE43-47E6-B0D7-252C326B8D2A/seat-map" target="_blank">Tickets: available to reserve</a>, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
+<a href="http://www.thelowry.com/performances/?/seat-map" target="_blank">Tickets: available to reserve</a>, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information
-Age advisory: 14+ (parental/guardian discretion).
-With no interval, the show lasts approximately 1 hour.
+Age advisory: ??+ (parental/guardian discretion).
+With no interval, the show lasts approximately ? hour.
 Features a combination of spoken text, composed sound + film.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 >*There's a shadow coming, across the sea.
 Long and terrifying.
 The vultures are circling, the wolves are howling… how can we weather this storm?"*